Support for understanding your doing

 2. IMAGINATION AND BODY

-Imagination is not something abstract, it comes from elsewhere than your head.
+Imagination is nothing abstract, it comes from elsewhere than your head.
 Imagination is a symbolization of the body sense which is a kinaesthetic sense of being-in-the-world that can be felt inwardly (Eugene Gendlin).
-The term 'embodied imagination' stands for this
+We created the term 'embodied imagination' to describe this phenomenon

 The body sense is forming itself in resonance to something.
 This something is the complexity of a given situation (including feelings, social interactions, activities etc)

 The body sense is not only situational, it also is time-related.
-It relates to the past, present and future time.
+It relates to the past, present and future time and cross-generational heritage.
 The unseparatedness of all times is called Theta Time (Eugene Gendlin)

 Imagination (the inner picture) is revealing the intricacy of a given situation in Theta Time

-This more is connected to living a situation bodily.
-We humans live situations as bodies and our bodies are unseparated from our environment (Eugene Gendlin).
-Our Self is the living body processing situationally from moment to moment
+This More is connected to living a situation bodily.
+We humans live situations as bodies.
+Our bodies are unseparated from our environment (Eugene Gendlin).
+Our Self is the living body processing from moment to moment while responding to the complexity of the situation

 The intricacy of a given situation is constantly forwarding itself into something that stays beyond consciousness or knowing.
-But there are ways to get access to this intricay.
+There are ways to get access to this intricay.
 These ways work with the body sensed from within.
-The practice of working with the body sensed from within is called Focusing
+The practice of working with the body sensed from within is called Focusing (Eugene Gendlin)

 Embodied imagination and aesthetic empathy can interplay within the arts.
 Their marriage offers a sense of being-in-the world that is expanding sensual experiencing on all channels of the senses, and into the More